Rent safe and private dog parks hosted by locals

 In terms of exercise, 58% of Sniffspot owners say their German Shorthaired Pointer benefits from high exercise every day, including over 2+ hours of activity a day, including walks, runs, and play sessions.
 The Sniffspot GSP community would not recommend this dog for first-time owners due to its high energy needs.

-History and Origin of German Shorthaired Pointer
+Origins of the German Shorthaired Pointer

 The German Shorthaired Pointer (GSP) is a versatile and intelligent breed with a history deeply rooted in hunting.
 Originating in Germany during the late 19th century, this breed was developed through the careful crossbreeding of various pointers, hounds, and other hunting dogs.
 The goal was to create a dog that excelled in both pointing and retrieving game, making it a valuable asset for hunters.